In January of 2018, I made a list of projects and one of them was to try Stitch Fix.

 So when Stitch Fix Kids was announced and their first Fixes showed up in the mail, I’m not sure if they were more excited or if I was more excited.

-While I love cute children’s clothing, I find the whole process of keeping all four of my children in clothing fairly overwhelming.
+While I love cute children’s clothing, I find the whole process of keeping all four of my children in clothing fairly overwhelming, and I’ve been getting 90% of their clothing from Stitch Fix Kids for the past two years.

-Stitch Fix Kids makes it WAY more convenient and enjoyable to shop for my three bigger girls (and Tally is just one size away from being big enough for a Fix herself since Stitch Fix Kids runs from sizes 2T through 14) since everything shows up on my doorstep, we can try it on at our leisure and with other items that are already in their closet, and then send back anything that doesn’t work.
+Stitch Fix Kids makes it WAY more convenient and enjoyable to shop for all four of my girls (Stitch Fix Kids runs from sizes 2T through 14) since everything shows up on my doorstep, we can try it on at our leisure and with other items that are already in their closet, and then send back anything that doesn’t work.

-I hopped on to my Stitch Fix profile a week or so ago and added each of my three girls.
+I hopped on to my Stitch Fix profile and added each of my girls.

 You enter their height and weight, their normal clothing and shoe sizes (I love that it breaks up tops and bottoms, since many children have different sizes of shirts than they do for pants), and then answered some quick questions about the activities my children participate in, their personalities, colors they like or don’t like, and rated some sample outfits to give the stylists a feel for what my children would wear.